usnistgov/pyPRISM/docs/faq.rst

 Of course! pyPRISM is a Python module and can be used in any Python interface assuming that the dependencies are satisfied.
 The developers prefer Jupyter as a teaching environment, so the tutorial uses it.
-All of the code in the notebooks can be copied to the Python command line or a script and they should be able to run.
+All of the code in the notebooks can be copied to a Python command line script.

 Can pyPRISM handle anisotropic systems?
 ---------------------------------------